TobiasVanDyk/Netgear-A6210/README.md

 https://forum.level1techs.com/t/solved-netgear-6210-wifi-adapter-not-installing/132183/22

-It needs a **sudo service network-manager restart** to load properly, and if previously used on MS Windows, the WiFi dongle also needs a physical replug - this is not necessary if it is a reboot with the Linux firmware already installed.
+It may need a **sudo service network-manager restart** to load properly, and if previously used on MS Windows, the WiFi dongle may also needs a physical replug - this is not necessary if it is a reboot with the Linux firmware already installed.

 ### Steps to install in Mint 19.1: